Obsessive secrecy in intelligence agencies – the dangers

 Obsessive secrecy dominates the work of intelligence agencies as well as some areas of commercial intelligence.
 Obsessive secrecy is one of the top 5 ethical challenges.

-Hint.
-How to recognise someone with access to intelligence secrets: start a conversation about intelligence matters in front of them.
+Start a conversation about intelligence matters in front of them.
 They go to lengths to avoid saying anything meaningful.

 Obsessive secrecy encourages bad behaviour